-- 6.1 Development work on the production of the draft new Local Plan continues.
-Following a decision to move back from Regulation 19, work is ongoing towards Regulation 18 with consultation planned in 2023.
-A new call for sites was held between November 2022 and February 2023, this will inform the site assessment work in the Reg 18 consultation. - 6.2 Liaison with major house builders within Medway and the Planning Service continues to assist them to meet commitments.
+- 6 Consultation - 6.1 Development work on the production of the draft new Local Plan continues.
+Following a decision to move back from Regulation 19, work is ongoing towards Regulation 18 with consultation planned to start in September 2023 subject to agreement by Cabinet. - 6.2 Liaison with major house builders within Medway and the Planning Service continues to assist them to meet commitments.
 This has resulted in the negotiation of payment plans to assist developers to meet their S106 developer contributions.
-During the period 1 July to 31 March 2023 £4,992,852 has been received via S106 contributions and £191,536 has been received for Habitat Regulations Agreements.
-This makes a total of £5,184,388. - 6.3 Medway Council continues to meet with developers to work with them to ensure developments with planning permission start on site and developments continue.
-This includes considering appropriate amendments to developments and viability assessments. - 6.4 The annual forum with Major Developers took place in November and focused on the development projects coming forward in the Chatham Centre area including design codes and neighbourhood planning at Chatham Arches, Climate Change and an update on the new Local Plan. - 6.5 The fourth Housing Test Delivery Plan (HTDP) was reported and agreed by Cabinet in July 2022.
+During the period 1 April and 30 June 2023 £937,574 has been received via S106 contributions and £27,805 has been received for Habitat Regulations Agreements.
+This makes a total of £965,379. - 6.3 Medway Council continues to meet with developers to work with them to ensure developments with planning permission start on site and developments continue.
+This includes considering appropriate amendments to developments and viability assessments. - 6.4 The annual forum with Major Developers took place in November and focused on the development projects coming forward in the Chatham Centre area including design codes and neighbourhood planning at Chatham Arches, Climate Change and an update on the new Local Plan.
+The next forum with Major Developers is being planned to take place in October 2023.
+The annual forum with planning agents took place in June 2023, which was well attended and very positive. - 6.5 The fourth Housing Test Delivery Plan (HTDP) was reported and agreed by Cabinet in July 2022.
 As required, the HTDP sets out the factors influencing house building in Medway and proposes measures within the control of the Council, to contribute to increasing the amount and speed of delivery of new housing.
 The rates of housebuilding in Medway in the last few years have been the highest in over 20 years.
 However, they still fall below the high levels of housing needed as calculated by the government's standard methodology.
 The action plan sets out the council's proactive approach to helping to boost investment in housing in Medway.
 The Government has not yet published the 2022 measure results.
 Changes are anticipated in the revision of the NPPF. - 6.6 The NPPF requires all authorities with a delivery of less than 95% to produce an action plan, those with less than 85% delivery to apply a buffer of 20% on the 5 year local housing need figure and those with a delivery of less than 75% have to apply the presumption in favour of sustainable development.
-As Medway was under 75% based on the HDT last year all 3 penalties apply to Medway. - 6.7 Appendix E shows completions over the last two years against the need and the number of units under construction. - 6.8 Recognising the important role that Small/Medium Enterprises (SME's) can play in helping Medway meet its housing needs, a North Kent SME Forum has been set up, which is chaired by an SME (at present Paul Henry of Esquire Developments).
-This should help to build stronger partnership working and support SME's to compliment the delivery of homes from the volume house builders.
+As Medway was under 75% based on the HDT last year all 3 penalties apply to Medway. - 6.7 Appendix E shows completions over the last two years against the need and the number of units under construction.